kant/UAV-and-TrueOrtho/README.md

 * Application of UAV photos generates True Ortho Image

-* Modify the distortion of DSM result in distortion of builing edge in True Ortho image
+* Modify the distortion of DSM result in distortion of building edge in True Ortho image

 1. Building Roof Contour